 Place Grimmeissen – The OFF Market will be open from 1 to 24 December from 12.00 to 20.00, and until 21.00 on Fridays and Saturdays.
 On 24 December, the OFF Market will close at 18.00.

 We easily meandered from one market to the next as there were banners hanging between buildings in the alleys, as well as street signs pointing us in the direction of the markets.
-Even the large map of Strasbourg was converted into a Christmas Market map which you’ll helpfully find throughout the city center.
+Here I provide you with a Strasbourg Christmas Market map which you’ll helpfully find throughout the city center.

 Tips for Visiting Strasbourg’s Christmas Market

 When are the Strasbourg Christmas Markets are open?:

 - 24 November from 2-9pm (Opening Day) to December 30th, closed on December 25th

 - Fridays and Saturdays, the markets stay open until 9pm

 Getting to Strasbourg: